-Spring 2015: A core group of faculty organizers fanned out across campus and held scores of one-on-one and small group meetings with our colleagues.
+Spring 2015: A core group of faculty organizers fanned out across campus to hold scores of one-on-one and small group meetings with our colleagues.
 Realizing that the desire for a union was strong, we launched a card drive in the final weeks of that semester, quickly amassing confidential signatures from a supermajority of the contingent faculty, representing all ranks and nearly all departments.

 June 22, 2015